 Sustainable Food Production

-Improving sustainability of global food systems by making them more resilient to climate change through a quantum optimization solution to produce more nutritious food locally in less land.
+Improving sustainability of global food systems by making them more resilient to climate change through a quantum optimisation solution to produce more nutritious food locally in less land.

 OWNER